An object that coordinates a group of related, network data-transfer tasks.

 When your app copies a session or task object, you get the same object back.

-The URL session API itself is fully thread-safe.
+The URL session API is thread-safe.
 You can freely create sessions and tasks in any thread context.
 When your delegate methods call the provided completion handlers, the work is automatically scheduled on the correct delegate queue.